Alae-Zer/Alae-Zer/README.md

 👨‍💻 Welcome to My Portfolio!

 Hi there!
-I’m Alae Zer, an international student from Morocco currently pursuing the Information Technology: Programmer Analyst program at NBCC Saint John, Canada.
+I’m Mohammed-Alae Zerrou, an international student from Morocco currently pursuing the Information Technology: Programmer Analyst program at NBCC Saint John, Canada.
 I’m passionate about leveraging technology to solve real-world problems and crafting innovative solutions through programming and system design.

 🧑‍🎓 About Me

 As a Programmer Analyst in training, I specialize in software development and database systems.
 With a solid foundation in programming languages like C#, Java, JavaScript, and SQL, I enjoy creating intuitive applications and optimizing systems for business environments.
 My ultimate goal is to contribute to impactful projects that improve efficiency, user experience, and scalability.

-I'm also experienced in team collaboration, problem-solving, and creative thinking, which I honed through coursework and personal projects.
+I'm also experienced in team collaboration, problem-solving, and creative thinking, which I honed through coursework and personal projects and team projects.

 🔧 Skills